Plantar fasciitis is a condition that occurs when the thick tissue at the bottom of the foot becomes inflamed.

 Begin by leaning against a wall using both hands and keep them at eye level.
 Put your legs into a stride stance, moving the uninjured leg into a forward position, slightly bent at the knee.

 The back leg should remain behind and straight.
 Firmly place your heel into the ground.
 Then push slightly against the wall.
 You should feel your calves pulling somewhat.
-Maintain this posture for another 30 seconds, then repeat three times.
+Maintain this posture for another 30 seconds, then repeat it three times.

 Some runners find relief from the pain of plantar fasciitis by taping their foot in such a way as to prevent the plantar from stretching.
 The goal for the next few weeks is to walk as little as possible on it and avoid running completely.